GemmaButcher-dev/ms2/testing.md

     * The complete site was tested using [Web Aim](https://wave.webaim.org/) and has passed.
 This can be [viewed here for index.html](docs/testing/webaim.png) and [viewed here for 404.html](docs/testing/webaim_404.png).
 There was a minor warning where the icon was being detected as a h2, although not being used or labelled as a h2.

+    * The sound initially played by default however after researching accessibility and sounds, the sound button has been switched off as default unless the user explicitly turns on the the sound button.
+The sound button has also had a label added to it to make it clear where it is and what it does.
+This has been done to meet accessibility criteria and guidlines.
+This was not in the original wireframes design.

 ## JavaScript Testing

 ### JS Hint